How To Become An Insurance Agent In Maryland

-The Life, Accident & Health Producer Exam consists of one hundred thirty (130) question.
+The Life, Accident & Health Producer Exam consists of one hundred thirty (130) questions.
 You have two hundred ten (210) minutes to complete this exam.
 Be sure to read over the PSI Exams Life, Accident & Health Producer Examination Content Outline.

-The Property & Casualty Producer Exam consists of one hundred twenty (120) question.
+The Property & Casualty Producer Exam consists of one hundred twenty (120) questions.
 You have one hundred fifty (150) minutes to complete this exam.
 Be sure to read over the PSI Exams Property & Casualty Producer Examination Content Outline.

 The minimum score to pass both of these exams is 70% correct answers.
 If you fail an exam, you must wait a minimum of fourteen (14) days to attempt a retake.